blockful-io/shutter-bridge-op/README.md

 $ yarn prove
 ```

+**NOTE: Any EOA can prove the withdraw for another address by providing the txHash of the withdraw
+operation**

 ### Using the OP SDK

 You can use the OP SDK to prove the withdrawal.
 The SDK will automatically withdraw the tokens and